 Area Rugs: "Medium-sized rugs are ideal just about anywhere in your home or office.
 Whether you want to place them as an accent, or display them as a centerpiece, these rugs can meet any decorating need."

-Baluch: A large group of nomadic tribespeople living in Afghanistan and eastern Iran who weave many types of small rugs, animal trappings and tent furnishings.
+Baluch: A large group of nomadic tribespeople living in Afghanistan who weave many types of small rugs, animal trappings and tent furnishings.
 They favor deep tones of blue, dark brown, dark red and touches of natural ivory.

 Boteh: This is a motif in stylized form representing either a pine cone, a palmetto, the sacred flame of Zoroaster or a Cypress tree.
 Sometimes called a Paisley Pattern.
 Seen in many types of Oriental rugs.

 Brocade: Weft float weave used to add design and embellishment.
 Often seen on the kilim bands at the ends of oriental rugs.

 Carding: The task of pulling the wool fibers between two spiked paddles in order to arrange the fibers in a random manner.
 It is a first step before combing which positions the fibers in a parallel arrangement.

 Cartoon: This is a diagram of the rug design that weavers follow when knotting an oriental rug.
 Used in workshop rugs and in some village rugs.

 Cartouche: An oval shaped ornamental design element usually containing an inscription or date.